ines-tb/bikesharing-Tableau/citibike_analysis.md

 Tableau link: [Link to dashboard](https://public.tableau.com/profile/ines7558#!/vizhome/citiBikes_15994290590920/DesMoinesStoryChallenge?publish=yes)
 #### Overview:

 Study of the feasibility of starting a bike in Des Moines, IA.
-Bases on data of the already existing bike sharing business in New York.
+Based on data of the already existing bike sharing business in New York.
 A set of Tableau story points provides information of the analysis.

 #### Resources
 * Data Sources: